rerun-io/rerun/docs/content/howto/notebook.md

 rr.notebook_show(blueprint=blueprint)
 ```

-Because blueprint types implement `_repr_html_`, you can also just end any cell with a blueprint
+Because blueprint types implement `_ipython_display_`, you can also just end any cell with a blueprint
 object, and it will call `notebook_show()` behind the scenes.

 ```python